liziblockchain/fabric-samples/README.md

 # Hyperledger Fabric Samples -- forked by Liziblockchain

-- test-network fold contains the first learning chaincode and bash scripts for the Golang
+- test-network folder contains the first learning chaincode and bash scripts for the Golang at Mar 2021